tembo-io/website/docs/tembo-stacks/enterprise-llm.md

 ### Tuning performance with indexes

 When you have tens of thousands of rows, your query performance will improve by adding an index.
-See the [pgvector documentation](https://github.com/pgvector/pgvector#indexing) to tune the index for your use case.s
+See the [pgvector documentation](https://github.com/pgvector/pgvector#indexing) to tune the index for your use case.

 ```sql
 CREATE INDEX ON products USING ivfflat (product_search_embeddings vector_cosine_ops) WITH (lists = 100);